-Happy birthday to our October readers and customers.
-Ever hear about your birthstone?
-Here is some information all about October’s two birthstones.
+Happy birthday to our October readers and customers!
+Want to know more about your birthstones?
+Here is some information about October’s two birthstones.
 If you want to know ALL of the birthstones, history, and meaning of birthstones, read “Do you know your birthstone and its meaning”?

 October is one of the special months which has two birthstones: Opal and Tourmaline.
-The newer birthstone for October is Tourmaline.
+The newer birthstone for October is Tourmaline (added in 1952).
 It is unusual because it is one of the few gems in the world that can be found in almost every color.
 The pink tourmalines can have clarity similar to diamonds in its transparency.
 The more well-known birthstone for October is the Opal.
 Opals come in many colors however the classic style often has a white milky background.

-Opals are truly unique gemstones.
-Each individual Opal gem is adorned with a one-of-a-kind color combination in it.
-Opals, in ancient times, were known as the queen of gems because they encompassed the colors of all other gems.
+Since ancient times, Opals have been known as the queen of gems because they encompass the colors of many other gems.
 Each Opal is as unique as our own fingerprints.
 Depending on your preference, you may prefer the calming flashes of blues and greens or love the bright reds and yellows.
 These colors play and shift as you turn and move the Opal gemstone.

 Rare and stunning black Opals are found at Australia’s Lightning Ridge.
 The ideal Opal is one that displays broad patterns covering the surface in all colors of the rainbow.
 Be sure to choose the Opal that showcases your color preference and pattern.

 Opals are actually mineraloids and not minerals, which means they don’t have well-formed crystals.
 Because of this you must be careful not to scratch your Opal and always clean it with only warm soapy water and a very soft brush.
 Tourmaline and Pearls demand the same careful cleaning treatment.